citizens-guide-open-data/presentations/README.md

-# Citizen's Guide to Canadian Municipal Open Data
+# Citizen's Guide to Canadian Municipal Open Data presentations

-### citizens-guide-open-data
+A collection of presentations and workshops related to the citizen's guide development, as well as a bibliography of sources.

 ### Structure